flutter-form-builder-ecosystem/form_builder_validators/README.md

 - `FormBuilderValidators.hasUppercaseChars()` - requires the field's to contain a specified number of uppercase characters.
 - `FormBuilderValidators.hasLowercaseChars()` - requires the field's to contain a specified number of lowercase characters.
 - `FormBuilderValidators.hasNumericChars()` - requires the field's to contain a specified number of numeric characters.
-- `FormBuilderValidators.conditional()` - requires the field's to validate with another validator conditionally.
 - `FormBuilderValidators.alphabetical()` - requires the field's to contain only alphabetical characters.
 - `FormBuilderValidators.oddNumber()` - requires the field's to be an odd number.
 - `FormBuilderValidators.evenNumber()` - requires the field's to be an even number.